Tropical storm threat shuts some U.S. Gulf oil output

 | HOUSTON

-HOUSTON Oil and gas producers increasingly shut down production and evacuated workers in the Gulf of Mexico on Saturday as Tropical Storm Debby became the first named storm of the 2012 Atlantic hurricane season to disrupt operations in the prolific basin.
+HOUSTON Oil and gas producers ramped up production shutdowns and evacuated workers in the Gulf of Mexico on Saturday as Tropical Storm Debby became the first named storm of the 2012 Atlantic hurricane season to disrupt operations in the prolific basin.

+BP Plc said late on Saturday that it had issued instructions to shut down oil and gas production at its seven platforms in the Gulf and stepped up worker evacuations as weather conditions worsened.

+"Those unable to evacuate will shelter in place for the tropical storm," BP said.
+Workers were securing wells that were being drilled in addition to shutting down oil and gas output.

-Anadarko Petroleum Corp (APC.N) had already shut down production at four of its eight Gulf platforms by the time Debby strengthened into a named storm, including the Independence Hub, which can produce up to a billion cubic feet of natural gas a day.
+Anadarko Petroleum Corp had already shut down production and evacuated workers at four of its eight Gulf platforms by the time Debby strengthened into a named storm, including the Independence Hub, which can produce up to a billion cubic feet of natural gas a day.

-"Once these facilities are securely shut in, we expect to remove all personnel from these facilities today," the company said.

-Debby was centred about 220 miles (354 km) south-southeast of the mouth of the Mississippi River and was moving slowly north, according to the National Hurricane Centre.
+Debby was centered about 220 miles south-southeast of the mouth of the Mississippi River and was moving slowly north, according to the National Hurricane Center.

 Some models showed the storm moving toward Florida, but most forecasters agreed Debby was more likely to turn west toward the Texas coast, moving across areas directly south of Louisiana that are home to the bulk of the Gulf's oil and gas infrastructure.

-The Hurricane Centre projected that if Debby stays on that westerly path, it could come ashore late next week anywhere along the Texas coast, a major refining hub that is home to a quarter of the nation's refining capacity.
+It projected that if Debby stayed on that westerly path, it could come ashore late next week anywhere along the Texas coast, a major refining hub that is home to a quarter of the nation's refining capacity.

 Forecasters noted that one model showed faster movement, "so it is possible that Debby could reach the coast earlier than indicated."

-Saturday afternoon the storm had maximum winds of 50 miles (80 km) per hour, forecasters said.
-Tropical storm winds range from 39 to 73 miles per hour (63 to 177 km per hour).
+On Saturday afternoon the storm had maximum winds of 50 miles per hour, forecasters said.
+Tropical storm winds range from 39 to 73 miles per hour (63 to 117 km per hour).

 The U.S. Bureau of Safety and Environmental Enforcement, which oversees oil and gas activity in the Gulf, said earlier on Saturday that a fraction of the basin's output was shut in: 7.8 percent of daily oil and 8.16 percent of daily natural gas output.